 The first order of business when I asses a runner is that I look at their posture.

-Typical bad posture is the head is jutted forward, shoulders are slumped forward and your pelvis tilts forward rather than a perfect upright position to run more efficiently.
+Typical bad posture is the head is jutted forward, shoulders are slumped forward and your pelvis tilts forward rather than a perfectly upright position to run more efficiently.

 By taking a look at their posture, it allows me to see what we need to work on together in order to achieve their goal of running more efficiently and faster.

-There are three main things in order to change your running posture which is
+There are three main things in order to change your running posture which increases:

-- increase your flexibility or mobility with regular stretching or by incorporating a yoga class every week.
+- your flexibility or mobility with regular stretching or by incorporating a yoga class every week.

 You may even need to go and work with a physical therapist first before we start strengthening your muscles.
 If your goal is to run faster then we definitely need to be putting on lean muscle tissue without putting on mass which can be done, so no bulking here!